marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 ## Why a Version Control System?

-People not already using a [version control system](http://en.wikipedia.org/wiki/Revision_control) (vcs) often perform some manual operations to keep incremental revisions of some work.
-Keeping iterative versions of a document or a collection of documents may be done through naming schemes like [`[filename]_v{0-9}+.doc`](http://www.phdcomics.com/comics/archive/phd101212s.gif) or `[timestamp]_[filename]_[comment].zip` (where e.g. using the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format for dates will sort version).
+When not relying on a dedicated tool to keep track of versions, one has to employ strategies such as using naming schemes like [`[filename]_v{0-9}+.doc`](http://www.phdcomics.com/comics/archive/phd101212s.gif) or `[timestamp]_[filename]_[comment].zip` (where e.g. using the [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) format for dates will sort version) to keep track of things.

-However it becomes quickly cumbersome to easily see compare versions, to undo some modification or to work in parallel on the same document and not mentionning the possibility of making a mistake when freezing a version.
+Simple things such as comparing versions, undoing some modifications or working on a same document in parallel quickly become very cumbersome.

-This is where a vcs becomes handy if not mandatory to use.
-A [vcs](http://mikemcquaid.com/2014/01/18/why-use-version-control/) will store version of a collection of documents without modifying their apparent filenames, allow to undo/redo some modification and keep a context in which modification were performed (e.g. an author, timestamp, comment for the modification).
+This is where a [version control system](http://en.wikipedia.org/wiki/Revision_control) (vcs) becomes handy if not mandatory to use.
+A [vcs](http://mikemcquaid.com/2014/01/18/why-use-version-control/) is a tool that will store versions of a collection of documents.
+It does *not* change the document filenames, allows to undo/redo some modification and keeps a “context” for each modification set (e.g. an author, timestamp, comment for the modification etc.).

 From [wikipedia](http://en.wikipedia.org/wiki/Revision_control):

 > Version control is the management of changes to collections of documents.
 Changes are usually identified by a number or letter code termed the “revision”.
 Revisions can be compared, restored, and with some types of files, merged.

-Use cases are numerous:
+Use cases for using a vcs are multiple when text is involved e.g.

-* thesis writing with multiple people going back and forth on document structure or content;
+* when writing a thesis requiring structure and content modifications;
-* a resume translated in multiple languages or adapted for different types of career;
+* when maintaining multiple versions of one's résumé, be it in distinct languages or when targeting multiple industries;
-* or, the reason for this blog post, handling software code written by a group of people.
+* when writing software code within a group of co-workers.

 ## A short history of vcs